 The legal status of CBD depends on which state you are in.
 However, with just a few exceptions, citizens are permitted to buy and sell CBD oil and other products without needing a doctor’s prescriptions providing that it contains less than 0.3% THC and is sold as a dietary supplement and not a health product.

 Exceptions to this rule can be seen in states like Idaho where CBD is only legal on the condition that it is completely free of THC.
-In Missouri, for example, you have to apply for a hemp extract registration card before you are legally allowed to buy CBD oil, while in Virginia, you still need to get a prescription from a licensed physician to obtain it.
+In Missouri, for example, you have to apply for a hemp extract registration card before you are legally allowed to buy CBD oil, while in West Virginia, you still need to get a prescription from a licensed physician to obtain a West Virginia cannabis card.

 Is CBD Safe?

 Generally speaking, CBD is considered an extremely safe substance.
 It is well-tolerated in the human body in high concentrations with very few adverse effects.
 Occasionally, however, people will report some unwelcome symptoms, including dry mouth, diarrhea, reduced appetite, drowsiness and fatigue.

 CBD can sometimes interfere with other medication that you may be taking, so it is always recommended that you consult your physician before starting taking it.
 The FDA strongly advises against taking CBD if you are pregnant.

 What Is the Difference Between Full-Spectrum, Broad-Spectrum and CBD Isolate?